-In the build up to launching our business, you should keep all of the receipts and invoices for the amounts that you spend in getting your business up and running.
+In the build up to launching your business, you should keep the receipts and invoices for any outlays that you’ve made to get the business up and running.

-Often the costs will be paid out the business owner’s personal funds; once recorded in the business accounts the owner will need to be reimbursed for the outlay.
-The best way to do this is via recording the amounts on an expenses claim form, attaching the receipts to the form, keeping this in the accounting records files for the business and transferring the total of the costs incurred per the expenses claim form from the business bank account to the owner’s personal bank account.
+Start up costs may be paid out of the business owner’s personal funds; once recorded in the business accounts the owner can be reimbursed for the outlay.
+The best way to do this is via recording the amounts on an expenses claim form, attaching the receipts to the form, keeping this in the accounting records file for the business and transferring the total of the costs incurred per the expenses claim form from the business bank account to the owner’s personal bank account.

-If you register your business for VAT you can look back over your purchases and outlays and in some circumstances you can reclaim vat on the costs.
+If you register your business for VAT you can look back over your purchases and outlays and, in some circumstances, reclaim VAT on the costs.

 The rules for reclaiming the VAT back on the costs incurred prior to registering for VAT are different for goods and services: